-The Bank of New York Mellon ("BNYM") calculates the Fund's NAV at the close of regular trading (normally 4:00 p.m., Eastern time) every day the NYSE is open.
-The NAV for the Fund will be calculated and disseminated daily on each day that the NYSE is open.
-NAV is calculated by deducting all of the Fund's liabilities from the total value of its assets and dividing the result by the number of Shares outstanding, rounding to the nearest cent.

-Generally, the portfolio securities are recorded in the NAV no later than trade date plus one day.
+normally calculates the Fund's NAV as of the regularly scheduled close of business of the NYSE (normally 4:00 p.m., Eastern time).
+The Fund's NAV is based on prices at the time of closing, and U.S. fixed-income assets may be valued as of the announced closing time for trading in fixed-income instruments in a particular market or exchange.
+NAV is calculated by deducting all of the Fund's liabilities from the total value of its assets and then dividing the result by the number of Shares outstanding, rounding to the nearest cent.
+Generally, the portfolio securities are recorded in the NAV no later than the trade date plus one day.
 All valuations are subject to review by the Trust's Board or its delegate.

 In determining NAV, expenses are accrued and applied daily and securities and other assets for which market quotations are readily available are valued at market value.
-Securities listed or traded on an exchange generally are valued at the last sales price or official closing price that day as of the close of the exchange where the security is primarily traded.
-Investment companies are valued using such company's NAV per share. unless the shares are exchange-traded, in which case they will be valued at the last sale or official closing price on the exchanges on which they primarily trade.
+Securities listed or traded on an exchange (except convertible securities) generally are valued at the last trade price or official closing price that day as of the close of the exchange where the security primarily trades.
+Investment companies are valued using such company's NAV per share, unless the shares are exchange-traded, in which case they will be valued at the last trade price or official closing price on the exchanges on which they primarily trade.
 Deposits, other obligations of U.S. and non-U.S. banks and financial institutions, and cash equivalents are valued at their daily account value.
-Debt obligations and securities not listed on an exchange normally are valued on the basis of prices provided by independent pricing services.
-Certain securities may not be listed on an exchange; typically, those securities are bought and sold by institutional investors in individually negotiated private transactions.
-Such securities, as well as listed securities whose market price is not readily available, will be valued using pricing provided from independent pricing services or by another method that the Adviser, in its judgment, believes will better reflect the security's fair value in accordance with the Trust's valuation procedures approved by the Board.
+Debt obligations (including convertible securities) normally are valued on the basis of prices provided by independent pricing services.
+Pricing services generally value debt securities assuming orderly transactions of institutional round lot size, but the Fund may hold or transact in the same securities in smaller, odd lot sizes.
+Odd lots often trade at lower prices than institutional round lots, and their value may be adjusted accordingly.
+Futures contracts are valued at the final settlement price set by an exchange on which they are principally traded.
+Listed options are valued at the mean between the last bid and asked prices from the exchange on which they principally trade.
+Options not listed on an exchange are valued by an independent source at the mean between the last bid and asked prices.
+Swaps generally are valued using pricing provided from independent pricing services.
+Unlisted securities will be valued using prices provided by independent pricing services or by another method that the Adviser, in its judgment, believes better reflect the security's fair value in accordance with the Trust's valuation policies and procedures approved by the Board.
+The Adviser may use various pricing services or discontinue the use of any pricing service at any time.